NTIA/scos-sensor/README.md

 as it contains the actions base class and signals needed to interface with scos-sensor.
 These actions use a common but flexible signal analyzer interface that can be implemented for new types of hardware.
-This allows for action re-use by passing the signal analyzer interface implementation and the required hardware and measurement parameters to the constructor of these actions.
+This allows for action re-use by passing the measurement parameters to the constructor of these actions and supplying the Sensor instance (including the signal analyzer) to the `__call__` method.
 Alternatively, custom actions that support unique hardware functionality can be added to the plugin.

-The scos-actions repository can also be installed as a plugin which uses a mock signal analyzer.

-scos-sensor uses the following convention to discover actions offered by plugins: if any Python package begins with "scos_", and contains a dictionary of actions at the Python path `package_name.discover.actions`, these actions will automatically be available for scheduling.
+Scos-sensor uses the following convention to discover actions offered by plugins: if any Python package begins with "scos_", and contains a dictionary of actions at the Python path `package_name.discover.actions`, these actions will automatically be available for scheduling.
+Similarly, plugins may offer new action types be including a dictionary of action classes at the Python path `package_name.discover.action_classes`.
+Scos-sensor will load all plugin actions and action classes prior to creating the actions defined in yaml file in `configs/actions` directory.
+In this manner, a plugin may add new action types to scos-sensor and those new types my instantiated/parameterized with yaml

 The scos-usrp plugin adds support for the Ettus B2xx line of signal analyzers.
 It can also be used as an example of a plugin which adds new hardware support and